This recently happened to a pair of my jeans:

 When my package arrived, though, it was clear I’d been sent the wrong ones.

 I emailed the seller, and he kindly sent me a new package of the correct buttons and he didn’t even ask me to send the other ones back.
-So, props to Dime Buttons! (not paid to say that-I bought my buttons with my own money.)

 (Also: I now have enough jean buttons to last me for the rest of my life.
 If your jean button pops, I am the person to see!)